h-illman/Orion2BMS-dataLogging/README.md

-# Sunstang BMS Telemetry (CAN → InfluxDB 3 Core → Grafana)
+# Orion 2 BMS Data Logging Stack

 This project allows you to log live Orion 2 BMS CAN data to a laptop, store it as time-series data using InfluxDB, and visualize it with Grafana!
 This is the perfect jumping off point for anybody who is trying to make an effective dashboard to monitor everything they'd need to know about a battery pack.
 This project was done for Sunstang at Western Unviersity.
 This project used Cursor and Windsurf alongside some Claude writing, but was also done the good old fashioned way by the battery team.